Map Options

 Additional factors that may influence a particular country’s ability to maintain ample titanium output include the following:

-At 120,000 metric tons, China is responsible for producing the highest amount of titanium in the world.
+China produces the highest amount of titanium in the world, with 220K metric tons annually.